 Certain risks can be avoided by hiring an attorney.
 Attempting to evict a tenant on your own can result in accidental violations of Massachusetts law, which could be incredibly costly.
 An attorney can navigate complex commercial eviction law for you and ensure you do not suffer the risks associated with violations of law.

 Negotiating With Your Tenant

 In many cases, it is best to negotiate with your commercial tenant rather than pursue eviction.
-Many issues can be resolved by a letter from your attorney, or through a more formal negotiation process such as a mediation.
-This can alleviate the heavy cost of eviction and the frustration and financial loss associated with finding a new commercial tenant for your space.
+Many issues can be resolved by a letter from your attorney, or through a more formal negotiation process such as mediation.
+This can alleviate the heavy cost of an eviction and the frustration and financial loss associated with finding a new commercial tenant for your space.